 There’s no doubt that Bachalo’s style of horror crossed with steampunk influenced the plot development of the book.
 He was a rare mid-90s Marvel artist with a very serious critical pedigree at a point in time when the biggest, flashiest artists were largely defecting to other publishers from Marvel.
 He was straight off of a run on Shade: The Changing Man for Vertigo with Peter Milligan and before that he drew the legendary Death: The High Cost of Living with Neil Gaiman.

 This was the first time an indie comics aesthetic had been brought to bear on an X-Men title.
 Many of the issues in this run have that feeling of stuff that simply happened to people.
-Not Claremontian soap opera stuff, but random events and coincidences that make up life.
+Not Claremontian soap opera stuff, but random events and coincidences that make up a quirkier version of life as we know it.
 The book was lackadaisical even while being overtaken by events like The Age of Apocalypse (where Bachalo turns in a quartet of stunner issues – they’re so good it’s almost worth collecting them here despite their lack of relevance to the ongoing plot).

-Bachalo makes an initial departure with #6, returning a year later with #17 to stay through the end of this run (though he contributes covers throughout the run).
+Bachalo makes an initial departure with #6, returning a year later with #17 to stay through the end of this run (though he contributes covers while he’s away).
 Without him, the book drifts.
 A focus on Banshee followed by an overlong Omega Red encounter starts to feel like more of the same standard-issue X-Men before we get back to more weirdness with Emplate.

 Lobdell and Bachalo both had the opportunity to turn in a swan song for their initial plots in #25, a muddled issue that hardly even starred the team in favor of a Greek chorus of minor characters lead by Howard the Duck.